-- Add wild rice blend, red lentils, sliced mushrooms, and 6 cups of water or veggie broth.
+- Add wild rice blend, red lentils, sliced mushrooms, chopped potatoes, and 6 cups of water or veggie broth.
 Press Cancel.

 - Lock the lid in place, making sure that the vent lever is set to pressure.
-Press Manual and set the timer for 4 minutes.
-Once the time is up and your Instant Pot beeps, follow the quick release opening method: press Cancel, then turn the pressure knob to release steam - be careful not to burn yourself when the steam starts coming out!
+Press Manual and set the pressure timer for 4 minutes.
+Once the time is up and your Instant Pot beeps, do the 10-minute natural release opening: let the timer reach 10 minutes, then press Cancel, and turn the pressure knob to release steam - be careful not to burn yourself with the steam!
 Once all steam is out and the metal pin on top of the lid drops, open the lid.

 - Press Saute button.
-Add 1-2 remaining cups of water or broth, chopped potatoes, and salt and pepper.
-Bring to a boil, and cook for 8-10 min until the potatoes soften, stirring often.
+Add 1-2 remaining cups of water or broth along with white beans, sauteed sausage, and salt and pepper to taste.

-- Add white beans and sauteed sausage.
+- Let the soup come to a boil, then press Cancel.
 Taste and adjust the seasoning.
-Press Cancel, and mix in fresh parsley if using.
+Mix in fresh parsley if using.
 Enjoy!